nazuke/SEOMacroscope/docs/manual/index.md

 A list of URLs to be scanned may be either loaded from a text file, or pasted from the clipboard.
 The scanning process is the same for either method.

+### Load and Save Sessions (Experimental)

+> This is an experimental feature, saved sessions may not be compatible with subsequent versions of SEO Macroscope.

+The current session may be saved to a file, and then reloaded later.
+A crawl may be stopped, saved, reloaded, and then resumed.

+This feature may be useful for saving the progress of very long crawls, or when it may be useful to examine a particular crawl at a later date.

 ### Export Sitemaps

 The crawled results may be exported to XML or Text format sitemap files.